 You have the right to obtain your credit score and request a copy of your credit report to correct any wrong information.
 There are three credit reporting companies in New Zealand:

 3. Master your business pitch

 Obtaining business finance from a bank is essentially a pitch.
 You’ll probably need to sell yourself, your business and your plans for the future, while being both professional and passionate.

 This can be daunting for those with little experience presenting or selling.
 It’s a good idea to rehearse and think of any possible questions or shortcomings that might be brought up.
 It also pays to be ready with evidence that can back up how you will overcome specific business finance issues.
 One way to do this is to prove your ROI or showcase your business growth in easy-to-read graphs and charts.

 Fortunately, getting a small business loan from Prospa doesn’t require a pitch.
 Once you explain the intended use of funds, Prospa will see if you meet its lending criteria by determining if your business has the cash flow to support repayments.

 4. Know your security

-Traditional lenders usually require the borrower to offer an asset as security against the loan.
-In most cases this is a property asset, or other valuable assets like vehicles or equipment.
-Before offering up your home as security for a small business loan, carefully consider the consequences should you default.
-And always consult with those who will be most affected, like your family or business partner.
+Before locking your home in as upfront security for a small business loan, you should always consult with those who will be most affected, like your family or business partner.

-When opportunity knocks for small businesses, there’s a range of new choices for raising funds.
+When opportunity knocks for NZ small businesses, there’s a range of new choices for raising funds.
 Prospa can help you access the funds to manage cash flow or take advantage of opportunities when they arise.
-Talk to our team on 0800 005 797.
+Talk to our NZ small business lending team on 0800 005 797.